Neutrino: Mass

-The strongest upper limit on the masses of neutrinos comes from cosmology: the Big Bang model predicts that there is a fixed ratio between the number of neutrinos and the number of photons in the cosmic microwave background.
-If the total energy of all three types of neutrinos exceeded an average of 50 eV/c2 per neutrino, there would be so much mass in the universe that it would collapse.
+A hard upper limit on the masses of neutrinos comes from cosmology: the Big Bang model predicts that there is a fixed ratio between the number of neutrinos and the number of photons in the cosmic microwave background.
+If the total mass of all three types of neutrinos exceeded an average of 50 eV/c2 per neutrino, there would be so much mass in the universe that it would collapse.
 This limit can be circumvented by assuming that the neutrino is unstable, but there are limits within the Standard Model that make this difficult.
 A much more stringent constraint comes from a careful analysis of cosmological data, such as the cosmic microwave background radiation, galaxy surveys, and the Lyman-alpha forest.
 Analysis of data from the WMAP microwave space telescope found that the sum of the masses of the three neutrino species must be less than 0.3 eV/c2.
-In 2018, the Planck collaboration published a stronger bound of 0.11 eV/c2, which was derived by combining their CMB total intensity, polarization and gravitational lensing observations with Baryon-Acoustic oscillation measurements from galaxy surveys and supernova measurements from Pantheon.
+In 2018, the Planck collaboration published a stronger bound of 0.11 eV/c2, which was derived by combining their CMB total intensity, polarization and gravitational lensing observations with baryon-acoustic oscillation measurements from galaxy surveys and supernova measurements from Pantheon.
 A 2021 reanalysis that adds redshift space distortion measurements from the SDSS-IV eBOSS survey gets an even tighter upper limit of 0.09 eV/c2.
 However, several ground-based telescopes with similarly sized error bars as Planck prefer higher values for the neutrino mass sum, indicating some tension in the data sets.

 The Nobel prize in Physics 2015 was awarded to Takaaki Kajita and Arthur B. McDonald for their experimental discovery of neutrino oscillations, which demonstrates that neutrinos have mass.

 In 1998, research results at the Super-Kamiokande neutrino detector determined that neutrinos can oscillate from one flavor to another, which requires that they must have a nonzero mass.
 While this shows that neutrinos have mass, the absolute neutrino mass scale is still not known.
 This is because neutrino oscillations are sensitive only to the difference in the squares of the masses.
 As of 2020, the best-fit value of the difference of the squares of the masses of mass eigenstates 1 and 2 is |Δm_{21}^{2}| = 0.000074 (eV/c^{2})^{2}, while for eigenstates 2 and 3 it is |Δm_{32}^{2}| = 0.00251 (eV/c^{2})^{2}.
 Since |Δm_{32}^{2}| is the difference of two squared masses, at least one of them must have a value that is at least the square root of this value.
 Thus, there exists at least one neutrino mass eigenstate with a mass of at least 0.05 eV/c2.